I’m certain there’s a limit, but I have no idea what it is. I’m also certain it’s not the problem here.

 For internal disks (or disks that for whatever reason can’t be unplugged and plugged in again), we have to hunt a little.

 In Disk Management, see if there is a disk listed that matches what you know about the disk you’re trying to access.
-That could be the name of a partition on it, or more commonly, the size of the disk as compared to the other disks on your system.
-For example, if you know you have a 1TB disk that’s working and a 16GB disk that’s not, if you find a 16GB disk listed, you can be fairly certain that this is the disk we want.
+That could be the name of a partition on it, or, more commonly, the size of the disk as compared to the other disks on your system.
+For example, if you know you have a 1TB disk that’s working and a 16GB disk that’s not, if you find a 16GB disk listed, you can be fairly certain that this is the disk you want.

 The more common case, though, is that the disk appears in Disk Management but still doesn’t appear in Windows File Explorer.

-Disks that appear, and yet don’t
+Disks that appear and yet don’t

-Let’s widen the first column of information in the upper pane listing the drives in my example, and look closely.
+Let’s widen the first column of information in the upper pane listing the drives in my example and look closely.
 Notice something interesting?

-While my primary disk’s single partition is listed with drive letter “C:”, and one of my external disk’s partition is listed with drive letter “D:”, there are a couple of drives there that have no letter at all.
+While my primary disk’s single partition is listed with drive letter “C:”, and one of my external disk’s partitions is listed with drive letter “D:”, there are a couple of drives there that have no letter at all.

 “G-UTILITIES” is a partition on my (working) external drive.